stillonearth/CheckersOnBevy/README.md

-# 🏁 Checkers with 🦀 Rust and 🕊 Bevy and 🏋🏿 a Gym Environment with 🕵️ AI Agent based on 🌴 Monte Carlo Tree Search (MCTS) with 🧠 Neural Heuristics (AlphaZero) with 🔥PyTorch
+# 🏁 Checkers on🦀 Rust and 🕊 Bevy;🏋🏿 Gym Environment and🕵️ AI Agent based on 🌴 Monte Carlo Tree Search Trees with 🧠 Neural Heuristics (AlphaZero) with 🔥PyTorch

 **Sergei Surovtsev** <<ssurovsev@gmail.com>>
 <br />